filipi/onde/README.md

 size of the list) for the 1:N relations and check boxes lists for the N:N relations.

-The tool handles the submited information throught an "insert" or a "save" button, thus automaticallly generating an insert or an update query statement.
+The tool handles the submitted information through an "insert" or a "save" button, thus automatically generating an insert or an update query statement.
 There is no object relational abstraction, the queries are generated directly in the PHP functions.

 ## Automatic Menus from table menu (databasemenu.php)

-The framework provides a side menu (usually at the left side of the window), which is generated from table menu's data.
+The framework provides a side menu (usually on the left side of the window), which is generated from table menu's data.
 The menu items could link to a php script for a forms.php's form or a calendar.

 ## User access control

 The user's access control is made through limiting the access of user's groups.
-Each user is asigned to a group (or groups) and the forms and menus are cleared for the groups.
+Each user is assigned to a group (or groups) and the forms and menus are cleared for the groups.

 It is possible to clear some forms to be accessible without authentication.